GoogleCloudPlatform/python-docs-samples/dataflow/flex-templates/pipeline_with_dependencies/README.md

 [![Open in Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.svg)](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/GoogleCloudPlatform/python-docs-samples&page=editor&open_in_editor=dataflow/flex-templates/streaming_beam/README.md)

-This project is created to illustrate the following setup of a Dataflow Python pipeline:
+This project illustrates the following Dataflow Python pipeline setup:
 - The pipeline is a package that consists of [multiple files](https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/#multiple-file-dependencies).
 - The pipeline has at least one dependency that is not provided in the default Dataflow runtime environment.
 - The workflow uses a [custom container image](https://cloud.google.com/dataflow/docs/guides/using-custom-containers) to preinstall dependencies and to define the pipeline runtime environment.